AydnH/PasswordGeneratorCog/README.md

 the number of numbers and the number of passwords that shall be created.
 Then generate the passwords and return them in an array.
 Please also consider to add unit tests.

-user - user set parameters length minimum (set upper limit to 28) = number - user set special characters = number - user set number of numbers = number - user set number of passwords = number - return passwords into array
+user - user set parameters length minimum = number - user set special characters = number - user set number of numbers = number - user set number of passwords = number - return passwords into array

 TO USE